Guidance for examiners and chairs

 | First Submission

 The student's Faculty Research Office/Research Institute is responsible for nominating the examiners and independent chair for each examination to the Research Degrees Committee (RDC).
 There are criteria and a minimum level of expertise and experience that the University requires to be reflected in each of the PGR examination panels that RDC appoints.
-Full details of these requirements are explained in the Code of Practice on Postgraduate Research Degrees and the guidance available on the 'Examination guidance and forms' section of this web page.
+Full details of these requirements are explained in the Code of Practice on Postgraduate Research Degrees (PDF, 599KB) and the guidance available on the 'Examination guidance and forms' section of this web page.

 After approval by RDC, the examiners and independent chair will receive a letter confirming appointment.